-The course is taught with an emphasis on the practical experience of music - trips to concerts and opera performances are arranged to bring academic studies to life.
+The course is taught with an emphasis on the practical experience of music - trips to concerts and shows are arranged to bring academic studies to life.
 Leweston offers many musical activities and there is scope to perform all year round.
-The Sherborne Schools' Symphony Orchestra and various Leweston ensembles rehearse weekly.
-Our senior auditioned choir, Schola Cantorum, has a high reputation, providing music for Wednesday Mass as well as singing at weddings, in cathedrals (Westminster and Winchester among them), and undertaking international tours.
+The various Leweston ensembles and choirs rehearse weekly.
+Our senior auditioned choir, Schola Cantorum, has a high reputation, providing music for Wednesday Mass as well as singing at weddings, in cathedrals (Westminster, Winchester and Gloucester among them), and undertaking choir tours.